Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Athletic Scholarships

-There is more than $3 billion in athletic scholarships available to Division I and II student athletes, though it varies by sport.
+There are some full-ride and partial athletic scholarships available to Division I and II student athletes.
 Athletics classified as headcount sports offer full ride scholarships to a certain number of athletes per team, whereas equivalency sports traditionally extend partial scholarships.
 Head count sports include the following:

 For Men: